dividezero/dividezero/README.md

 # 🦊 Hazlan Rozaimi --- @dividezero, @hazlanrozaimi

 Hi there!
 Im Hazlan, an enthusiastic software dev especially when it comes to learning new technologies and enjoy getting to know team mates.
-Im currently a software engineer for [Zuhlke HK](https://www.zuhlke.asia/), doing enterprise consultation for major clients building full stack enterprise solutions, previously [Datum](https://datum.org/) blockchain implementation for secure decentralised data sharing.

 Proud Malaysian 🇲🇾 living in HK 🇭🇰